-The disruptions from the COVID-19 pandemic experienced during 2020 continued to be significantly moderated during first half of 2021.
-However, the continued spread of COVID-19 resulting from certain variants of coronavirus and the effectiveness, availability, and utilization of vaccines both domestically and globally continue to evolve and create uncertainty, which may result in increased market volatility.
+The disruptions from the COVID-19 pandemic experienced during 2020 continued to be significantly moderated during the first three quarters of 2021.
+However, the potential increase of COVID-19 resulting from certain variants of coronavirus and the utilization of vaccines both domestically and globally continue to evolve and create uncertainty, which may result in increased market volatility such as the supply chain disruptions currently impacting global trade.
 Farmer Mac's mission is to support rural America, and the disruptions caused by COVID-19 may continue to present new and expanded opportunities for Farmer Mac to help meet the financing needs of rural America while also presenting uncertainties and risks.
 See "Risk Factors" in Part I, Item 1A of the 2020 Annual Report for more information about the uncertainties and risks associated with the COVID-19 pandemic on Farmer Mac and its business.